Skip to main content

-The Supreme Court plays a fundamental role in protecting the values enshrined in the Constitution.
-But usually, reading a Supreme Court opinion can be complicated and intimidating.
-This article provides a general guide to reading a U.S Supreme Court opinion.
+The Supreme Court of the United States plays a fundamental role in protecting the values enshrined in the U.S. Constitution.
+But reading a Supreme Court opinion can be complicated and intimidating.
+This article provides a general guide to reading a U.S. Supreme Court opinion.

-In most cases, a Supreme Court opinion will consist of the following parts:
+In most cases, a Supreme Court opinion consists of the parts below.

 Syllabus

-This is the part of the opinion that describes the facts of the case.
-It also explains the procedure of how the case got to the Court.
+The syllabus describes the facts of the case.
+It also explains the procedure of how the case reached the Supreme Court.
+The syllabus summarizes the Supreme Court case, but it's not part of the opinion.

 Main Opinion/Binding Decision

-This part gives an official decision and also provides a legal analysis of how the justices came to that decision.
+The main opinion gives the official decision.
+It also provides a legal analysis of how the Justices came to that decision.
 This main opinion could be:

 • Unanimous: When all the justices agree on the decision as well as the rationale for the decision

-• Majority Opinion: This is when more than half the justices agree on the decision
+• Majority opinion: When more than half the justices agree on the decision

-• Plurality Opinion: This is when there is no majority but a plurality
+• Plurality opinion: When there is no majority but a plurality

 In rare cases, there may be a tie.
-This can occur if there is a vacancy or if a justice abstains from a case.
+This can occur if there's a vacancy or when a justice abstains from a case.
 In the event of a tie, the lower court's decision will stand.

 Disposition

-Usually, the Court will outline what action it will be taking at the end of the main opinion, This is called a disposition.
-A disposition may:
+Usually, the Court will outline what action it will take at the end of the main opinion.
+This is called a disposition.
+A disposition may include:

-• Send the case back to the lower court (remand the case)
+• Sending the case back to the lower court (remand the case)

 Concurring Opinion

-One or more of the justices may write additional concurring opinions.
-A justice may issue a concurring opinion if they agree with the outcome of the main opinion but base their decision on different legal reasoning.
+One or more of the justices may write additional opinions of the court.
+A justice may write a concurring opinion if they agree with the outcome of the main opinion but base their decision on different legal reasoning.

 Dissenting Opinion

-Justices who disagree with both the decision and the reasoning may write dissenting opinions.
+Justices who disagree with the decision and the reasoning may write dissenting opinions.

-Concurring and dissenting opinions do not affect the outcome of the case.
-They are, however, important.
-This is because Supreme Court opinions are analyzed in future cases, and concurring and dissenting opinions may provide an alternate interpretation of the laws.
+Concurring and dissenting opinions don't affect the outcome of the case.
+But they're important.
+Supreme Court opinions are analyzed in future cases.
+Concurring and dissenting opinions may provide an alternate interpretation of the laws.

-How Do Cases End up in the Supreme Court?
+How Do Cases Get to the Supreme Court?

-The Supreme Court doesn't follow the same procedure as lower courts when it comes to taking cases.
+The Supreme Court doesn't follow the same procedures as lower courts when it comes to taking cases.
 Unlike other courts, the Supreme Court can choose which cases to hear.
-When the Supreme Court grants certiorari, that means at least four justices have agreed to hear a case.
+When the Supreme Court grants certiorari, it means at least four of the nine justices agreed to hear a case.

 But in general, cases reach the Supreme Court in one of the following three ways: